 Setting database permissions

-By default, your app has all the permissions required to read and write to Datastore mode and Cloud Firestore databases in your Google Cloud project.
+By default, your app has all the permissions required to read and write to Datastore mode and Firestore databases in your Google Cloud project.

-To manage these permissions, each App Engine app uses a default service account that gives full read and write access to Datastore mode and Cloud Firestore databases in the same project as the app.
+To manage these permissions, each App Engine app uses a default service account that gives full read and write access to Datastore mode and Firestore databases in the same project as the app.
 You can change the permissions of the default service account, but your app may lose access unless you assign an IAM role with the required permissions.

 For information about allowing other users, apps, or projects to access a database, see Accessing your database.

-Using the Datastore mode emulator for local testingThe Cloud SDK includes a local emulator of the production Datastore mode mode environment.
+Using the Datastore mode emulator for local testingThe Google Cloud CLI includes a local emulator of the production Datastore mode mode environment.
 You can use the emulator to develop and test your application locally.
 In addition, the emulator can help you generate indexes for your production Datastore mode mode instance and delete unneeded indexes.

 If you use the App Engine local development